 Looking for the best Easter basket ideas for kids?
 Let’s make this super simple.

 Easter baskets don’t need to be overwhelming, expensive, or filled with tiny plastic toys and candy that disappear (or break!) in a day.
-I’m here to help you create Easter baskets that are fun, functional, and totally usable—especially for kids who are ready to get outside and play.
+I’m here to help you create Easter baskets that are fun, functional, and totally usable, especially for kids who are ready to get outside and play.

 RELATED: Looking for some Easter themed activities?
 Check out my list of Easter ideas!

-I love Easter baskets BUT I also love things that are usable, realistic and not going to add to the toy-palooza that already engulfs my kids.
+I love Easter baskets, but I also love things that are usable, realistic, and not going to add to the toy-palooza that already engulfs my kids.

 What Age Are These Easter Basket Ideas For?

 Yes, I’m “Busy Toddler,” but these Easter basket ideas aren’t just for toddlers and preschoolers.
-These are gifts that grow with kids.

 So don’t get caught up in age suggestions.
 Find Easter basket fillers that match your kids’ personalities and interests, no matter how old they are.